AMTC Dresden

 6.2 Data collection when visiting the website

-When you use our website for information purposes only, i.e. if you do not register or otherwise transmit information to us, we only collect data that your browser transmits to our server (in so-called "server log files").
-Our website collects a series of general data and information with each call of a page by you or an automated system.
+If you only use our website for informational purposes, if you do not register or otherwise provide us with information or do not give your consent to processing that requires consent, we only collect data that is technically necessary for the provision of the service.
+This is regularly data that your browser transmits to our server ("in so-called server log files").
+Our website collects a range of general data and information each time you or an automated system accesses a page.
 This general data and information is stored in the server log files.
 The following can be recorded

 1. Browser types and versions used,